intentee/paddler.intentee.com/content/docs/starting-out/using-web-admin-panel/index.md

 {{ figure_image(path="paddler-prompt.avif", alt="Prompt section") }}

 This section gives you a convenient GUI to test your Paddler cluster by sending actual inference requests.
-Try to open the Prompt section in one browser tab, and the Dashboard in another.
-You can then send requests from the Prompt section and see how they are processed in real-time on the Dashboard.
+Open the Prompt section in one browser tab and the Dashboard in another.
+Send requests from the Prompt section, then watch the Dashboard process them in real-time.